Campanula isophylla | The Blue Bells of the Italian Mountains

 Fertilizer

-Apply a liquid fertilizer every two weeks during the growing season (spring to early summer).
-Avoid over-fertilizing.
+Apply liquid fertilizer every two weeks during the growing season (spring to early summer).
+Avoid over-fertilization to prevent root damage.

 Pruning

-Regularly remove spent flowers to encourage prolonged blooming.
-Trim back overgrown stems as needed.
+Remove wilted flowers regularly to encourage continuous blooming.
+Trim back overgrown stems when necessary.

-As it is not frost-tolerant, move the plant indoors during winter or protect it from frost.
-Place it near a bright window.
+This plant is not frost-hardy.
+In winter, bring it indoors or protect it from frost.
+Place it near a bright window indoors.

 Conclusion